 However, many standards-aligned curricula are not yet built to support anti-racist teaching.
-Too often, materials center white-dominant experiences rather than those of people of color.
+Too often, materials do not center on the experiences of people of color.
 This does not facilitate our commitment to offering content that affirms and reflects students’ identities and experiences (mirrors) or the chance to learn about and from diverse cultures and perspectives (windows).
-While the District has adopted high quality instructional materials, feedback from educators and internal analysis of curriculum materials reveal that there are opportunities to address gaps that exist through supplemental texts, lessons, and educator guidance to enhance the cultural relevancy of the District’s current
+While the District has adopted high quality instructional materials, feedback from educators and internal analysis of curriculum materials reveal that there are opportunities to address gaps that exist through supplemental texts, lessons, and educational guidance to enhance the cultural relevancy of the District’s curriculum.

-- Center the research and scholarship done by people of color in the areas of anti-racist and culturally responsive curriculum and pedagogy
+- Anchor the research and scholarship done by people of color in the areas of anti-racist and culturally responsive curriculum and pedagogy.

-- Include the diverse identities, cultures, histories, experiences of DPSCD teachers, students and community members in our curriculum and trainings.
+- Include the diverse identities, cultures, histories, experiences of DPSCD teachers, students, and community members in our curriculum and training.

 - Ensure sustainability of and commitment to this effort by providing the required professional learning, support, and resources to district leaders, building administrators, and instructional staff.

-Although many adjustments to curriculum are already underway to reflect our anti-racist resolution, we all know that more adjustments need to be made.
-The District will be forming a Taskforce to assess bias in curricular materials beginning with the Office of Social Studies.
-This Taskforce will study and provide input on Invisibility, Stereotyping, Imbalance and Selectivity, Historical Whitewashing, Fragmentation and Isolation, Linguistic Bias, and Cosmetic Bias in our materials and make recommendations for improvements.
+Although many adjustments to the curriculum are already underway to reflect our anti-racist resolution, we all know that more adjustments need to be made.
+The District has formed a Taskforce to assess bias in curricular materials, beginning with the Office of Social Studies.
+This taskforce will provide input on Invisibility, Stereotyping, Imbalance and Selectivity, Historical Whitewashing, Fragmentation and Isolation, Linguistic Bias, and Cosmetic Bias in our materials and make recommendations for improvements.